jenkinsci/scm-filter-aged-refs-plugin/README.md

 ![Dropdown Screenshot](.github/images/dropdown.png)

-This behaviour is configurable, being mandatory to specify the acceptable threshold (positive days) for each reference:
+This behaviour is configurable, being mandatory to specify the acceptable threshold (positive days) for each reference.
+It can be configured to exclude a reference type from this filter, for example, excluding the branches so the acceptable threshold is only applied to pull requests and tags.

 ![Config Screenshot](.github/images/config.png)